mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 ## Authentication

-Like the v1 API, the v2 API will use basic auth with the same secret.
+Like the v1 API, the v2 API uses basic auth with the same secret.
 This token is usually in `grin/main/.api_secret`.

 ## Wallet support

-The wallet currently uses the Grin Node API v1 so changes will be needed in the grin-wallet repository to make it compatible with the v2 Node API.
+For full compatibility, grin-wallet will migrate to use the v2 Node API.

 ## Legacy support